We are continually blessed to have talented local artists share their artworks with us in a rotating exhibition in the clinic waiting room.

 Winter is the season of stillness and conservation.
 It’s a period of hibernation and our time to rest, slow down and revitalize our reserves.
 Winter is a great time of year to reflect on our health, replenish our energy, conserve our strength and heal on a deeper level.
 The “downtime” that winter provides gives us an opportunity to slow down, check in and take account as to how our lifestyle supports or detracts from our health, and to recharge our battery.

 Here are 10 easy pointers on how you can support and promote your own health this time of year:

 Cancer is a diagnosis that no one wants to hear.
 It can throw you into a tumult of overwhelming feelings and fears.
 But if you or a loved one is facing cancer, it is very important to have hope.
 In many cases, cancer can be cured, especially when it’s detected early.
 There are more treatments available now than ever before to cure cancer or slow it from spreading, relieve its symptoms, and improve your quality of life.

-We would like you to know that you have options in addition to conventional medical treatments.
+You have options in addition to conventional medical treatments.
 Acupuncture and Traditional Chinese Medicine (TCM) have been used for thousands of years to treat a wide variety of conditions.
 It can safely be used to naturally support your body and mind as you undergo standard cancer treatments.
-A recent meta-analysis of almost 3000 research studies investigating the effects of Chinese Medicine on Cancer has shown there is substantial benefit to using TCM in addition to conventional medical treatment.
+A recent large scale literature review (The Acupuncture Evidence Project, which I discuss here) provides evidence that acupuncture can be used to alleviate various symptoms related to cancer or conventional treatment.

 Acupuncture and Fertility